fistfulofhummus/Demolitron_C2/README.md

     sudo ./server
 If you are having trouble with the Bushido implant, feel free to use generateDebug with the same syntax as the generate command from withing the Demolitron console to create a debug version of the implant.

-## Shellcode
-Concerning the usage of shellcode, it is best to create it with msfvenom or you can create it with Donut.

 ## TO-DO